nvaccess/nvda/devDocs/startupShutdownInstall.md

 1. Starting arguments are parsed
 1. We check for a running instance of NVDA by looking for a Message Window
     - terminate it if possible using `WM_QUIT` or forcing the process to exit.
 If this fails, abandon startup
-1. We try to acqure the NVDA mutex
+1. We try to acquire the NVDA mutex
     - abandon startup if we can't
 1. Initialise logging
 1. Set the process to allow `WM_QUIT` messages
 1. Start running `core.main()`
     1. SetProcessDPIAware
     1. Initialize config
-    1. Play statup sound
+    1. Play startup sound
     1. Set language
     1. Initialize NVDA modules and wx GUI
-    1. Start the Message Window (used for `WM_QUIT`)
+    1. Create the Message Window (used for `WM_QUIT`)
-    1. Start the core pump
+    1. Start the core pump (the timer that is fired inside the main loop when there is work to do)
     1. Start watchdog
     1. Notify postNvdaStartup
     1. Start the wx app main loop